mpetty/modal/README.md

 ### new in 1.17.3

-Return modal object from $.modal for easier use in code Added ability to use modal html as selector to directly open a modal. ex: $('.modal).modal2()
+Return modal object from $.modal for easier use in code.

+Added ability to use modal html as selector to directly open a modal. ex: $('.modal).modal2()

 ### new in 1.17.2